-The Autism and Developmental Disabilities Monitoring (ADDM) Network will be the data source for this measure.
-ADDM provides reliable, population-based prevalence estimates of the number of school-aged children with cerebral palsy and other developmental disabilities over time and is the only program in the US conducting active surveillance for serious developmental disabilities using data on individual children.
-For the majority of children with cerebral palsy the cause of their cerebral palsy is unknown.
+The Autism and Developmental Disabilities Monitoring (ADDM) Network provides reliable, population-based prevalence estimates of the number of school-aged children with cerebral palsy and other developmental disabilities over time and is the only program in the US conducting active surveillance for serious developmental disabilities using data on individual children.
+For the majority of children with cerebral palsy (CP) the cause of their cerebral palsy is unknown.
 The effects of improved neonatal care overtime which differ dramatically by birth weight have had particular implications for CP.
 This indicator focuses on one of the leading risk factors for cerebral palsy.
 Monitoring potentially modifiable, major risk factors is an area ripe for introducing interventions and improving outcomes.

 Additional resources about the objective.

 This hyperlink will direct you to a non-governmental Website or application.

 The appearance of external hyperlinks does not constitute endorsement by the United

 States Department of Health & Human Services (HHS) of the hyperlinked Website

 or application, or the information, products or services contained therein.
 Such

 hyperlinks are provided consistent with the intended purpose of this HHS Website.

 Visitors to the hyperlinked Website or application will be subject to the Website

 or application's privacy policies.
 These practices may be different than those of